-At the Institute for Futures Studies, I will work in the program “Which future?
+At the Institute for Futures Studies, I work in the program “Which future?
 Challenges and choices for the 21stcentury”, more specifically on issues relating to climate change as an intergenerational problem.
 The effects of climate change will be felt for a long time, and there is a time lag between when greenhouse gases are emitted and when the negative consequences occur.
 This gives rise to several important questions of justice, for example, whether it would be just if the currently living shouldered the entire cost of an effective global response to climate change, and how the costs associated with the emissions of dead generations should be shared among the living.

 Göran Duus-Otterström (forthcoming).
-“Sovereign States in the Greenhouse: Does Jurisdiction Speak against Consumption-Based Emissions Accounting”, Ethics, Policy & Environment
+“Sovereign States in the Greenhouse: Does Jurisdiction Speak against Consumption-Based Emissions Accounting”, Ethics, Policy & Environment.

 Göran Duus-Otterström & Fredrik Hjorthen (2019). ”Consumption-Based Emissions Accounting: the Normative Debate, Environmental Politics 28(5): 866-885.